thmsrmbld/terminal-ahumanfuture/src/posts/3-all-day-hey.md

 micro is the macro, this is a vital rediscovery that is key to the optimism required to Build Better Things.

-Against the backdrop of a very decent collection of speakers, strong coffee and pillowy red velvet sofas, I couldn't help but feel struck by the power of the good people that are somehow still designing and building this future together.
+Against the backdrop of a very decent collection of speakers, hot coffee and pillowy red velvet sofas, I couldn't help but feel struck by the power of the good people that are somehow still designing and building this future together.
 This is an industry _packed_ with sensitive, thoughtful, sharp, talented people who still give a shit about how to make things right.
-It is also an industry with a strange, hilarious and ridiculous history reflective of a wider, completely absurd story of Human Computer Interaction.
+It is also an industry with a strange, hilarious and ridiculous history reflective of a wider, and completely absurd, story of Human Computer Interaction.

 It strikes me that if we are looking for the people that will be a force for positive change through the lens of the next chapter of the independent web - that they are already here because they are